On overspinning of black holes in higher dimensions: Introduction

 \section{Introduction}

 {The discovery of gravitational waves as that of two stellar black hole mergers \cite{Abbott16a,Abbott16b} through LIGO-VIRGO detection has opened a qualitatively new stage to the black hole astrophysics.
 Gravitational wave is expected to be a very powerful tool in revealing black hole's hidden properties that have remained unknown so far.
 After gravitational wave, very recently, the first image of the supermassive black hole in the center of M87 galaxy was obtained under Collaboration of the Event Horizon Telescope (EHT) \cite{Akiyama19L1,Akiyama19L6}.
+Testing the rotational nature of M87 galaxy from the circularity and size of its first image has also been very recently addressed~\cite{Bambi19}.
 This first image of black hole candidate also opens new prospect to probe black hole candidates more vigorously and definitively.
-However, there are yet many enexplored aspects of black hole.
+However, there are yet many unexplored aspects of black hole.
 One, and perhaps the most important, among them is the Cosmic Censorship Conjecture (CCC) proposed by Penrose \cite{Penrose69} in 1969 which still remains an open and challenging question.
 Its validity strongly supports the presence of black holes with an event horizon, thereby concealing central singularity from observers outside.
 Even so it is still unproven, yet testing the CCC with various tools and physical processes allowing transition from black hole to naked singularity have remained an active area of research.
 To test CCC a gedanken experiment is proposed to destroy black hole horizon by impinging test particles of appropriate parameters onto black hole and see whether cover of horizon is broken exposing the singularity.
 This has been one of the favourite topics with relativists for over three decades now.
 Is the end state of gravitational collapse always black hole or naked singularity~\cite[see, e.g.][]{Christodoulou86,Joshi93,Joshi15,Joshi00,Goswami06,Harada02,Stuchlik12a, Vieira14,Stuchlik14,Giacomazzo-Rezzolla11}]?
 However the question still remains open and braying for answer.
 The mute question in general relativity is, does collapse end up in black hole or naked singularity?
 In the latter case it is very important and exciting that the seat of infinitely large curvature would be exposed to physical enquiry. }